 By Mark Pajor, ECE ILLINOIS

 August 15, 2013

-- The Frank and Irene Low Classroom Wing has been named in honor of Frank (BSEE '34) and Irene Low, who designated a $7 million estate gift to ECE.
+- The Frank D. and Irene M. Low Classroom Wing has been named in honor of Frank (BSEE '34) and Irene Low, who designated a $7 million estate gift to ECE.

 - The first-floor wing will house two 113-seat classrooms ideal for lectures, conferences, demonstrations, and other events.